ni/nimi-python/docs/niswitch/enums.rst

-        The switch module does not wait for a trigger before processing the next entry in the scan list.
+        Immediate Trigger.
+The switch device does not wait for a trigger before  processing the next entry in the scan list.